This post may contain affiliate links. Please see our disclosure policy.

 Ingredients for peach mocktails.

-• Seedlip Garden 108 – This non-alcoholic herbal blend is optional, but so great with this peach syrup!
+• Seedlip Garden 108 (optional) – This non-alcoholic herbal blend is optional, but so great with this peach syrup!
 The herbal flavors pair well with the thyme, peaches, and honey.

 How to Make